 A 9 hole executive bent grass course with a par 31.
 Designed and built by Herbert Strong in 1920 with defining sand greens.
 Perfected in 1986 by Charlie Gillis and Ault, Clark and Associates.

 Awards available to participants of the golf program in all groups include championship and open medals, along with participation and achievement certificates resulting from outstanding effort and/or achievement.
-While some awards are given out during the summer, the majority of awards are given during the Award Ceremony on the last Thursday morning of Camp and at Trophy Night.
+While some awards are given out during the summer, the majority of awards are given at Trophy Night.

 This award is to honor the many years of service provided by Mr. Ed Graefe and Mr. Charles Gillis to the children of the Sherwood Forest Club.
 Mr. Ed Graefe, a Sherwood resident and teaching pro at the former South Sherwood Golf Course (now the Downs community), provided lessons and guidance in the golf fundamentals for many years.
 Mr. Charles Gillis, a long time Sherwood resident, worked to improve the junior golf program years after Mr. Graefe had retired from teaching golf in Sherwood, by adding the Junior Medalist Program, a robust Pro-Am Golf Tournament, for the sole purpose of increasing interest among the Sherwood junior golfers, many of whom now as adults participate each year as amateurs in the tournament.
 This award is given to the junior boy golfer who participates and wins the Match Play Junior Golf Championship, held each year during the Adult Semi-Finals and Finals Golf Championship tournaments.